BA, GDL and BPTC

 Which sections would you like to include in your PDF download?

-Will has a busy practice in competition, consumer, data protection and privacy (ranked as a ‘rising star’ by Legal 500), environmental, EU relations, human rights, information, procurement, public and regulatory law.
+Will has a busy practice in competition, consumer, data protection, EU, human rights, information, public and regulatory law.
+He acts for major businesses, NGOs, regulators, central government departments and legally aided individuals.

 Will is regularly instructed by commercial clients, regulators, and other public bodies in a wide range of contexts, including standalone, follow-on and class action competition law claims, regulatory appeals, regulatory enforcement and investigations, mergers, public law cases with an economic angle, and in an advisory capacity.